pfefferle/wordpress-webfinger/readme.txt

 == Installation ==

-1. You have to download and install the `/.well-known/`-plugin first: http://wordpress.org/extend/plugins/well-known/
-2. Then have to download and install the `host-meta`-plugin: http://wordpress.org/extend/plugins/host-meta/
-3. Then you have to upload the `host-meta`-folder to the `/wp-content/plugins/` directory
+1. Upload the `webfinger`-folder to the `/wp-content/plugins/` directory
-4. Activate the plugin through the *Plugins* menu in WordPress
+2. Activate the plugin through the *Plugins* menu in WordPress
-5. ...and that's it :)
+3. ...and that's it :)

 == Frequently Asked Questions ==

-soon...